huang46u/VMAS-code/README.md

 ## User Guide

-Our algorithm extracts discretized medial axis (containing both curve skeletons and surface skeletons) from 3D models through an iterative sphere optimization process.
-The workflow is simple:
+Our algorithm extracts discretized medial axis (containing both curve skeletons and surface skeletons) from a mesh or point cloud through an iterative sphere optimization process.
 1. Suppose you are under the `build` directory, launch the program with:
    ```sh
    ./stage/bin/Release/vmas.exe ../data/xxx.off